pmndrs/drei/README.md

 A declarative, `three.MeshLine` based Trails implementation.
 You can attach it to any mesh and it will give it a beautiful trail.

-Props defined bellow with their default values.
+Props defined below with their default values.

 ```jsx
 <Trail